-- Children can make their own grids with a ruler and marker.
+- Children can make their own grids if you like.

 - Make fewer grid sections for younger children who print larger and more for those more skilled at printing

-- Put a small piece of double sided tape in each square.
+- Put a piece of double-sided tape in each square.

-- Attach a grid to a clipboard and and go outside.
+- Attach a grid to a clipboard and go outside.